 Campfield has been living in Emmett, Idaho, for more than 25 years and will be graduating in fall 2020.
 She now is an analytical chemist for Micron Technology.
 Campfield is grateful that the program has given her unique opportunities to excel as a scientist and researcher.

 “As a scientist, the BUILD Dairy program has provided a project that allows me to have a second peer-reviewed publication and given me the experience to plan, manage and implement research from start to finish.
 This is something many scientists don’t have the opportunity until after they receive a PhD, or many years of working for a single company,” said Campfield.

 The Idaho Whey: Tyson Hardy

-Tyson Hardy (B.S., chemistry, ‘19) was Boise State’s first BUILD student, and immediately upon graduating was offered an internship with Agropur Dairy Cooperative in Jerome, Idaho.
-According to the Idaho Dairymen’s Association, Agropur is a top 20 global dairy producer, and provided a hands-on opportunity for Hardy to delve into research on whey protein denaturation.
+Tyson Hardy (BS, chemistry, ‘19) was Boise State’s first BUILD student and upon graduating, he was immediately offered an internship with Agropur Dairy Cooperative in Jerome, Idaho.
+According to the Idaho Dairymen’s Association, Agropur is a top 20 global dairy producer.
+The company provided a hands-on opportunity for Hardy to delve into research on whey protein denaturation.